dlaytonjames/PerfectSSLScore/README.md

 2017/08/10 16:16:50 [INFO] acme: Requesting issuer cert from https://acme-v01.api.letsencrypt.org/acme/issuer-cert
 2017/08/10 16:16:50 [INFO][manitu.scusi.io] Server responded with a certificate.
 ```

+NOTE: for the above command to work you need to execute on a server that fulfills the following properties:
+* beeing reachable from the internet on port 80 and 443
+* having the used domainname (<your_domain>) point to the IP of the Server in the DNS

 Clone the git repository
 ------------------------